![]() |

 Image Source |

-In this unnatural case of a 42 year old man with green blood, the doctors found out that it was due to a rare condition called sulfhaemoglobinaemia, where sulphur is included into the oxygen-carrying compound haemoglobin in red blood cells.
-The source of sulphur was the large doses of sumatriptan – 200 milligrams a day that the man had been taking for migraine.
+In this unnatural case of a 42-year-old man with green blood, the doctors found out that it was due to a rare condition called sulfhaemoglobinaemia, where sulfur is included in the oxygen-carrying compound hemoglobin in red blood cells.
+The source of sulfur was the large doses of sumatriptan – 200 milligrams a day that the man had been taking for migraine.

 Image Source |